Diyala River

-The Diyala River (Arabic: نهر ديالى Nahr Diyālā; Sîrwan; Farsi: دیاله Diyâlah, سيروان Sīrvān) is a river and tributary of the Tigris.
-It is formed by the confluence of Sirwan river and Tanjaro river in Darbandikhan Dam in the Sulaymaniyah Governorate of Northern Iraq.
+The Diyala (Arabic: نهر ديالى Nahr Diyālā; Sîrwan; Farsi: دیاله Diyâlah, سيروان Sīrvān) is a river and tributary of the Tigris.
+It is formed by the confluence of the Sirwan and Tanjaro rivers in Darbandikhan Dam in the Sulaymaniyah Governorate of Northern Iraq.
 It covers a total distance of 445 km.

 Course

 It rises near Hamadan, in the Zagros Mountains of Iran.
 It then descends through the mountains, where for some 32 km it forms the border between the two countries.
-It finally feeds into the Tigris below Baghdad.
+It finally flows into the Tigris below Baghdad.
 Navigation of the upper reaches of the Diyala is not possible because of its narrow defiles, but the river's valley provides an important trade route between Iran and Iraq.

 The river flows southwest of the Hamrin Mountains.

 Name

 Its Aramaic origin is "Diyalas" and in Kurdish it is called "Sirwan", meaning 'roaring sea' or 'shouting river'.
-In early Islamic period, the lower course of the river formed part of the Nahrawan Canal.
+In the early Islamic period, the lower course of the river formed part of the Nahrawan Canal.
 The Diyala Governorate in Iraq is named after the river.

+It may be the ancient Tornas river.

 History

+Bronze Age

+This area flourished already during the Jemdet Nasr and Early Dynastic periods, through to the Akkadian period.